mikeizbicki/cmc-csci040/project_03_docchat/README.md

 **grading:**
 The project is worth 32 points.
-There are also 16 possible points of extra credit, so it is possible to get 48/32 on this assignment.
+There are also 20 possible points of extra credit, so it is possible to get 52/32 on this assignment.

 ## Project Specification

+1. Your project must meet all of the specifications in <https://github.com/mikeizbicki/lab-more-project-setup>.

 1. Coding tasks.